VKashtanov/VKashtanov/README.md

 </a>

 # Hi there! 👋
-👨‍💻 I'm Viktor, a Java Backend Developer specializing in Spring ecosystem.
+👨‍💻 I'm Viktor, a Java Backend Developer specializing in Java and Spring ecosystem.

 🚀 Currently enhancing my skills in:
 - Spring Boot & Microservices